unverbuggt/mkdocs-encryptcontent-plugin/README.md

 Default decryption failure message is `Invalid password.`

+Defaut encryption information message is `Contact your administrator for access to this page.`

 > **NOTE** Adding a prefix to the title does not change the default navigation path !